Avoid over- and under-licensing with OpenLM

 Use data efficiently

-By providing the information and administering the licenses, you are able to make better informed decisions faster, thereby minimizing administration efforts and costs.
+By providing the information and administration of the licences, you make faster, more informed decisions and thus minimise the administrative effort and costs.

 Legal and contractual compliance